top of page

 Understanding Asymptomatic vs Symptomatic Hypermobility

 A great number of pole dancers, aerialists or contortionists have some level of hypermobility.
 In fact, some would say hypermobile people are drawn to this artform because of the way their body moves.
 But hypermobility is still very poorly understood in this world.
-When hypermobility is discussed with patients, common responses I receive are:
+When hypermobility is discussed with patients, common responses we receive are:

-“I’m hypermobile – I always twinge my ankles”
+“I’m hypermobile – I always twinge my ankles” “I’m double jointed”

 “Isn’t that a good thing for pole.
 I wish I was hypermobile”